rewindio/aws-connect/README.md

 `aws-connect -s -t CLUSTER=prod`

-5. Run SSM Document named shell-script on instance-id i-23323ere3423 with default profile and arguments 'param1 param 2'.
+5. Run SSM Document named shell-script on instance-id i-23323ere3423 in region us-east-1 with default profile and arguments 'param1 param 2'.
 The cloudwatch log name has been changed to ssm-cloudwatch-logs.
 Document is required, github token is only required for private repos:

-`aws-connect -x i-23323ere3423 -r region -p default -a document -d shell-script -p default -w 'param1 "param 2"' -g /devops/github_token -c ssm-cloudwatch-logs`
+`aws-connect -x i-23323ere3423 -r us-east-1 -a document -d shell-script -p default -w 'param1 "param 2"' -g /devops/github_token -c ssm-cloudwatch-logs`

-6. Run SSM Document named shell-script on instance-id i-23323ere3423 with default profile and no arguments on a public repo.
+6. Run SSM Document named shell-script on instance-id i-23323ere3423 in region us-east-1 with staging profile and no arguments on a public repo.
 The cloudwatch log name has been changed to ssm-cloudwatch-logs.
 Document is required:

-`aws-connect -x i-23323ere3423 -r region -p default -a document -d shell-script -p default -c ssm-cloudwatch-logs`
+`aws-connect -x i-23323ere3423 -r us-east-1 -a document -d shell-script -p staging -c ssm-cloudwatch-logs`

 ## Sample Document